geo-martino/musify/README.md

 - Share local playlists and other local library data with friends over music streaming services without ever having to use them personally
 - Easily maintain a high-quality local library with complete metadata

-Ultimately, it is not currently so simple to switch between different types of libraries leading to isolation of user's library data.
-This forces users to be locked into one service or one style of library management.

 **User's should have the freedom to choose how and where they want to listen to their favourite artists.**